codedge-llc/pigeon/docs/APNS Apple iOS.md

      openssl pkcs12 -clcerts -nokeys -out cert.pem -in cert.p12
      ```

 6. Convert the key.
-Be sure to set a password here.
-You will need that
-password in order to remove it in the next step.
+Be sure to set a PEM pass phrase here.
+The pass phrase must be 4 or more characters in length or this will not work.
+You will need that pass phrase added here in order to remove it in the next step.

      ```
      openssl pkcs12 -nocerts -out key.pem -in key.p12
      ```

-7. Remove the password from the key.
+7. Remove the PEM pass phrase from the key.

      ```
      openssl rsa -in key.pem -out key_unencrypted.pem